Davide95/telegram-integration-dialogflow/README.md

 ## How to use it
 ### Configurations
-Edit the file `config.py` in order to set your bot token, the chat_id of the administrator (leave it blank if you don't want telegram notifications every time the script will be shutten down / turned up) and your Dialogflow token.
+Edit the file `config.py` in order to set your bot token, the chat_id of the administrator (leave it blank if you don't want telegram notifications every time the script will be shut down / turned up) and your Dialogflow token.

 You can also change the log level: consider using ` level=logging.INFO` in production and `level=logging.DEBUG` for debugging purposes.